p4lang/p4lang.github.io/_posts/2020-01-23-pensando-joins-p4.md

 However, a pure software-based solution does not scale at cloud level and dedicated hardware is required in the host.
 Because these services are complex and evolve over time, fixed function hardware is also not a viable option.
-Hence, P4 programmable adapters, such as the Naples Distributed Services Card, are a perfect fit to effectively support services at the network edge.
+Hence, P4 programmable adapters, such as the Distributed Services Card, are a perfect fit to effectively support services at the network edge.